 These gorgeous yogurt covered strawberries are so easy to make!
 You'll dip fresh strawberries in vanilla yogurt for a sweet, healthy treat.

 This is a great healthy Valentine's Day treat or fun after-school snack.
-It requires very little hands-on time, but it does take a few minutes to freeze.
+It requires very little hands-on time but takes a few minutes to freeze.

 This sweet, healthy treat is so easy to make!
-It only requires a few minutes of hands-on time and then about 1 hour of total freeze time.
+It only requires a few minutes of hands-on time and then about one hour of total freeze time.

-The vanilla Greek yogurt adds a little bit of extra sweetness to the berries, making for a delicious little bite.
+The vanilla Greek yogurt adds extra sweetness to the berries, making for a delicious little bite.
 You can serve these as a snack or light dessert.

-Because the yogurt is frozen, they will melt quickly, so serve them right before you plan to eat them!
+Because the yogurt is frozen, it will melt quickly, so serve it right before you plan to eat it!

 Ingredients You'll Need

 Yogurt - You'll need 10 ounces of vanilla Greek yogurt.
-You won't use all of this yogurt on the berries, but you do need a large enough amount that you can fully dip the strawberries to cover them.
+You won't use all of this yogurt on the berries, but you do need a large enough amount to fully dip the strawberries to cover them.

 Pink Food Coloring - This is optional, but if you'd like a gradient of white to pink or all pink berries, you'll need a few drops of pink gel food coloring.